Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Romulus Simulation Suite

 \subsection{Black Hole Accretion and Feedback}

 BH accretion is handled through a Bondi-Hoyle prescription modified to incorporate angular momentum support on resolved scales.
 The accretion rate is driven by mass flux across a resolved accretion radius, defined as the radius where gravitational potential balances with the minimally resolved thermal energy of the surrounding gas.
-Accretion is averaged over relevant simulation timescales.
+Accretion rates are averaged over the smallest simulation timestep at a given time, typically $10^4 - 10^5$ years.
 We can write the accretion rate depending on whether the dominant gas motion is rotational, $v_{\theta}$, or bulk flow, $v\textsubscript{bulk}$:

 where